VAT in Czech Republic Explained: Rates, Thresholds, and Compliance

 On the contrary, since no VAT registration threshold is defined for foreign taxable persons, they cannot benefit from the VAT registration exemption if they engage in taxable activities in the Czech Republic.

-As an EU Member State, Czech Republic incorporated an EU-wide EUR 10,000 VAT registration threshold for intra-EU distance sales of goods and B2C supplies of services.
-Regarding the electronically supplied services, EU rules state that non-EU suppliers have no registration threshold.
+As an EU country, the Czech Republic incorporated an EU-wide EUR 10,000 VAT registration threshold for intra-EU distance sales of goods and B2C supplies of services.
+Regarding electronically supplied services, EU rules state that non-EU suppliers are not required to register.

 Types of Taxable Activities in Czech Republic

-Several economic or business activities are considered taxable from a VAT perspective.
+Several economic or business activities are considered taxable under VAT.
 Under VAT Czech Republic law, any legal entity or individual engaged in such activity is treated as a VAT-liable or taxable person.

-The supply of goods and provision of services in the Czech Republic for a fee, the reception of reverse-charge services by a taxable person in Czechia, and the export and import of goods are all activities that impose the application of VAT rules.
+The supply of goods and provision of services in the Czech Republic for a fee, the reception of reverse-charge services by a taxable person in Czechia, and the export and import of goods are all activities that are subject to VAT.

 VAT Registration Process